Project-MONAI/monai-deploy-informatics-gateway/docs/setup/cli.md

 ## Controlling Informatics Gateway

-Use the following commands to start, stop or restart the Informatics Gateway:
+Use the following commands to start, stop, or restart the Informatics Gateway:

 ```bash
 mig-cli start